TKomericki/Rhetos-wiki/Logging.md

 ## System log

-The generated web application has system logging integrated in many internal components, in order to provide **global error reporting**, **performance diagnostics**, or a **detailed trace log** for debugging.
+The generated Rhetos application has system logging integrated in many internal components, in order to provide **global error reporting**, **performance diagnostics**, or a **detailed trace log** for debugging.

 The system log uses [NLog](https://nlog-project.org/), a popular 3rd party library, and it can be configured to different level of detail for different system components.
 It supports many targets such as files or Azure Application Insights.
+See the NLog documentation for available options: <https://nlog-project.org/config/?tab=targets>

+In your Rhetos application, you can define custom event types for your log (`context.LogProvider.GetLogger("my event type")`) and set the configuration in `Web.config` to define rules on when and where to send those events.
+Review the `nlog` section in your Rhetos server's *Web.config* file for some examples.

+If you need to analyze a difficult issue in the application, but the system log does not contain useful information, try the following options:

+* Increate the level of detail for the system log to maximum:
+  In `Web.config` temporarily uncomment the line with `<logger name="*" minLevel="Trace" writeTo="TraceLog" />`
+  (this will reduce the application's performance), reproduce the issue in you application, then review the generated log file `Logs\RhetosServerTrace.log`.
+* Try debugging the application in Visual Studio
+  (even remote debugging is possible).
-See the [Debugging](Debugging) article for more related information.
+  See the [Debugging](Debugging) article for more details.

 ## Logging data changes and auditing